keboola/kbc-ui-templates/README.md

 ## Deployment

-All pushes to `master` branch are automatically deployed.
+All pushes to `main` branch are automatically deployed.

 ## Resources